 Sweet with a spicy side, the Pot of Gold is a darling drink that will appeal to vodka martini fans.
 Though it doesn't have a drop of Irish spirits, it includes green ingredients a-plenty so it's still a good fit for the party.

 The recipe is low-calorie and filled with fresh flavors.
 Pick up a crisp, clean vodka and an elderflower liqueur or syrup.
 You'll also need fresh cucumber and mint.
 The spicy kick comes from a short pour of ginger beer, which finishes the mix off perfectly.Continue to 9 of 10 below.

 09 of 10

-This recipe requires just three ingredients—coffee liqueur is the main spirit and its coffee flavor is accented with the sweetness of an almond-flavored liqueur.
+This recipe requires just three ingredients—coffee liqueur is the main spirit and its coffee flavor is accented with the sweetness of an amaretto.
 Then just add a long pour of milk and give it a hearty shake.
 In the end, you'll have a lightly boozy milkshake that's fancy enough for any party.

 10 of 10

 Step away from everything you associate with St. Patrick's Day cocktails and consider mixing up an Irish Encounter.
 It's fun, delicious, and an excuse to break out the blender.